 It can also be a good idea to spend a day in Miyajima from Hiroshima!

-Is it easy to get from Kyoto to Hiroshima by train?
+So now, is it easy to get from Tokyo to Hiroshima by train?

-If you’re traveling with a JR pass, it does require a transfer though.
-So, it’s not as easy as traveling from Osaka to Hiroshima where you can get a direct train.
+When you’re traveling with a JR pass, it does require a transfer though.

 Either way, there are frequent enough timings that it can be pretty convenient.

-If you’re looking to get to Hiroshima using your JR pass, you basically have 2 options.
+If you’re looking to get to Hiroshima using your JR pass, you basically have one main option.

-If you don’t have a JR pass, you have one best option to get from Kyoto to Hiroshima by train.
+If you don’t have a JR pass, you also have one best option to get from Tokyo to Hiroshima by train.

 - Taking 2 shinkansen bullet trains (JR pass option)